 There are quite a few hiking trails in Tividen National Park, in all there are more than 34 kilometres of marked trails.
 During my three visits I must have walked around 20 kilometers in total of these trails.

 The most recent one, in June 2018, we did the longest trail in the park called "Trehörningsrundan" which is 9,5 kilometer long.
 In the brochure it says it will take you about 6 hours.
 But if you are used to hiking, you can easily do it in much shorter time.
-I think it took us less than 4 hours, and we took quite a few breaks on the way to take some photos of the wonderful landscape around us.
+I think it took us less than 4 hours, and we took quite a few breaks on the way to take some photos of the wonderful landscape surrounding us.

 I do love visiting National Parks, and I've visited quite a few of them so far in Sweden.
 Hopefully some day I will have been to all of them.
 Below you can find an overview of all the Swedish National Parks: